iamadai/DataAugumentationForTextToSpeech/README.md

 You can use the above method to covert into any samplerate and save into 24KHz,  here I got 10 times data than original data.

+4. Extract features on all these 10 times data.
-4. Train AM/Vocoder model.
+5. Train AM/Vocoder model.

     -For single speaker AM models, you should update single speaker model into multi speaker model, then use the augumented data train a 10 speakers model
     -For multi speaker AM models, the speaker count is 10 times larger
     -For Vocoder, you can merge all data together to train a Universal Vocoder

 # Others

 1. Train a 48KHz Vocoder model may be a challenge work, but train a 24KHz Vocoder is easier.
 2. For production, if your product is 24Khz AM + Vocoder,  you can just use virutal_speaker_48KHz data to refine on 24KHz AM/Vocoder model, then update the model only,  this is the cheapest solution to support 48KHz.
+3. Easy create new speakers.

 Have fun (旅途愉快).